Displaced, transient, unsheltered men, women, youth and veterans experiencing homelessness

-Inspiring hope with new socks for neighbors experiencing homelessness and communities affected by natural disasters.
+Our mission is to inspire hope with new socks & flip-flops for neighbors experiencing homelessness and communities affected by natural and man-made disasters.

-Thank you for socks to women and children's shelter in Florida.
+Thank you for socks for women and children's shelter in Florida

 Florida Sock Ambassador

-"Help!
-The shelter need socks.
-Babies and elderly need socks."
+"Thank you!
+The shelter needed socks.
+Babies and elderly feet were cold."

 - A Brown, Flood of 2016